Z3UX/pokedex/README.md

-# pokedex
+# Pokedex

-Simple Pokédex webapp
+A simple Pokédex single-page application (SPA) developed by me during a weekend, while I was at <Academia de Código_>.